-By default, virtual network cards are set up to use network address translation, which is well suited to standard networking needs (accessing the Internet from programs running in the guest and providing network services for machines in a local intranet).
-In particular, if all you want is to browse the Web, download files and view e-mail inside the guest, then the default configuration of the NAT network should be sufficient for you, and you can safely skip the rest of this section.
-Please note that the ping utility does not work over NAT, and that there are certain limitations when using Windows file sharing (see chapter 6.4.3, NAT limitations, page 85 for details).
+Network Address Translation (NAT) If all you want is to browse the Web, download files and view e-mail inside the guest, then this default mode should be sufficient for you, and you can safely skip the rest of this section.
+Please note that the ping utility does not work over NAT, and that there are certain limitations when using Windows file sharing (see chapter 6.3.3, NAT limitations, page 94 for details).